 The most aggressive example involves charging hourly rates for basic seller support.
 A seller needing 10 hours of guidance throughout the transaction pays substantial fees on top of the base fee – transforming a $95 advertised cost into a much higher total, representing a significant increase over the marketed price.

-True Cost Impact on California Home Sellers
+True Cost Impact on Arizona Home Sellers

 Backend Fees on Median-Priced Homes Can Reach $12,000+